These Chocolate Pumpkin Spice Cookies are soft, fudgy, and full of chocolate. It is a delicious fall cookie choice.

 Ok, you guys!
 These Chocolate Pumpkin Spice Cookies turned out absolutely delish!
 You need to try a batch just to see what I’m talking about!
 Right now!
-Like run to your kitchen and start baking…you can thank me later when you are dying over how rich and fudge-y these cookies are.
+Like run to your kitchen and start baking…you can thank me later when you are dying over how rich and fudgy these cookies are.

-At first I was going to make another version of these Chocolate Chip Pumpkin Cookies, but then my husband was digging in my baking cupboard for something sweet and I saw the cocoa powder and the bags of pumpkin M&M’s, and a new version started swirling in my head.
+At first I was going to make another version of these Chocolate Chip Pumpkin Cookies.
+But then my husband was digging in my baking cupboard for something sweet, and I saw the cocoa powder and the bags of pumpkin M&M’s, and a new version started swirling in my head.
 These are now my absolute favorite fall cookie!

 Now let’s talk baking time before you get started.
 I tested 3 different times to see which one gave the best cookie.
 I started with 9 minutes, but those were way too puffy and dry for my taste.
 So, I dropped the time to 7 minutes.
 The biggest key to underdone cookies is to keep them on the hot baking sheet for 3-4 minutes after taking them out of the oven.
 They will continue to bake on the sheet.
 Then you can remove them to a wire rack to cool completely.
 I was questioning my 7 minute time because they seemed a little too under done.
 So, round three went in the oven for 8 minutes.

 After the cookies had cooled completely and set up, I started taste testing…some one’s got to do it!
 It’s the best part of my job description!
 Any way, my favorite cookie was the 7 minute batch.
 It was fudge-y and decadent and absolutely amazing!!
 After it cooled completely the centers were not under done any more.
 They are worth waiting for!

 It was all I could do to not eat the entire 7 minute batch!